-When it comes to security, Linux users are at a decided advantage over their Windows- or Mac- using counterparts.
-Unlike proprietary OSes, Linux in many ways has security built into its core design.
-The increasingly popular open-source OS is high flexibility, configurable and diverse.
-It also implements a strict user privilege model and offers a selection of built-in kernel security defenses to safeguard against vulnerabilities and attacks.
-The transparency of Linux source code means that vulnerabilities in it - which are inevitable to some degree in any OS - are almost always short-lived.
-Let’s take a closer look at each of these factors and how it contributes to the heralded security of Linux.
+When it comes to security, Linux Security users are at a decided advantage over their Windows- or Mac-using counterparts.
+Unlike proprietary OSes, Linux is the most secure OS by design, as Linux Security features are built into the system.
+The increasingly popular open-source secure OS is highly flexible, configurable, and diverse.
+Linux Security OS also implements a strict user privilege model and offers a selection of built-in kernel security defenses to safeguard against cyber security vulnerabilities and attacks.
+Linux source code is transparent to make sure any network security issues are short-lived despite being inevitable on even the most secure OS.
+Let’s take a closer look at Linux features and how they contribute to data and network security.

 The Open-Source Security Advantage

-Linux source code undergoes constant, thorough review by members of the vibrant, global open-source community and, as a result of this scrutiny, Linux security vulnerabilities are generally identified and eliminated very rapidly.
-In contrast, proprietary vendors like Microsoft and Apple employ a method known as “security by obscurity”, where source code is hidden from outsiders in an attempt to conceal vulnerabilities from threat actors.
-However, this approach is generally ineffective in preventing modern exploits and, in reality, undermines the security of the “hidden” source code by preventing outsiders from identifying and reporting flaws before they are discovered by malicious actors.
-Let’s face it - when it comes to discovering security bugs, a small team of proprietary developers is no match for the worldwide community of Linux user-developers who are deeply invested in their work both for their own benefit and for the benefit of the community.
+Linux Security vulnerabilities are generally identified and eliminated very rapidly since their source code undergoes constant, thorough review by the vibrant, global open-source security community.
+In contrast, vendors like Microsoft and Apple employ a method known as “security by obscurity,” where source code is hidden from outsiders in an attempt to conceal network security issues from threat actors.
+This approach is generally ineffective in preventing modern exploits in cyber security because it undermines the security of the “hidden” source code by preventing outsiders from identifying and reporting data and network security weaknesses prior to malicious actors.
+When it comes to discovering security bugs, a small team of proprietary developers is no match for the worldwide community of Linux Security user-developers who are deeply invested in protecting Linux Security to help it maintain its status as the most secure OS.

 A Superior User Privilege Model

-Unlike Windows where “everyone is an admin”, Linux greatly restricts root access through a strict user privilege model.
-On Linux, the superuser owns all the privileges, and ordinary users are only granted enough permissions to accomplish common tasks.
+Unlike Windows, where “everyone is an admin,” Linux greatly restricts root access through a strict user privilege model.
+On Linux, a superuser owns all the privileges, and ordinary users are only granted enough permissions to accomplish their tasks.
 Because Linux users have low automatic access rights and require additional permissions to open attachments, access files, or adjust kernel options, it is harder to spread malware and rootkits on a Linux system.
-Thus, these inherent restrictions serve as a key defense against attacks and system compromise.
+Thus, these inherent restrictions serve as a key defense against system compromise and attacks on network security.

 Built-In Kernel Security Defenses

-The Linux kernel boasts an array of built-in security defenses including firewalls that use packet filters in the kernel, the UEFI Secure Boot firmware verification mechanism, the Linux Kernel Lockdown configuration option and the SELinux or AppArmor Mandatory Access Control (MAC) security enhancement systems.
-By enabling these features and configuring them to provide the highest level of security in a practice known as Linux kernel self-protection, administrators can add an additional layer of security to their systems.
+The Linux Security kernel boasts an array of built-in security defenses, including firewalls with packet filters, UEFI Secure Boot firmware verification mechanisms, Linux Kernel Lockdown configuration options, and SELinux or AppArmor Mandatory Access Control (MAC) security enhancement systems.
+By enabling these Linux Security features and configuring them to ensure a secure OS through high-security levels, known as Linux kernel self-protection, administrators can maintain the safest Operating System.

 Security through Diversity

-In addition to the design diversity seen in Linux, certain secure Linux distros are differentiated in ways that specifically address advanced security and privacy concerns shared among pentesters, reverse engineers and security researchers.
+In addition to the design diversity seen in Linux, certain secure Linux distros are differentiated in ways that specifically address advanced security and privacy concerns shared among pentesters, reverse engineers, and data and network security researchers.

 Highly Flexible & Configurable

-There are vastly more configuration and control options available to Linux administrators than to Windows users, many of which can be used to enhance security.
-For instance, Linux sysadmins have the ability to use SELinux or AppArmor to lock down their system with security policies offering granular access controls, providing a critical additional layer of security throughout a system.
-Admins can also use the Linux Kernel Lockdown configuration option to strengthen the divide between userland processes and kernel code, and can harden the sysctl.conf file - the main kernel parameter configuration point for a Linux system - to give their system a more secure foundation.
+There are vastly more configuration and control options available to Linux Security administrators than to Windows users.
+For instance, Linux sysadmins have the ability to use SELinux or AppArmor to lock down their system.
+These security policies offer granular access controls, providing a critical additional layer of security throughout a secure operating system.
+Linux Kernel Lockdown configuration options strengthen the divide between userland processes and kernel code, and admins can harden the sysctl.conf file, the main kernel parameter configuration point for a Linux system, to give their server a sturdier foundation for their secure OS.

-Linux powers the majority of the world’s high-value devices and supercomputers and the OS’s user base is steadily growing- and cyber criminals have taken note of these trends.
-Malware authors and operators are increasingly targeting Linux systems in their malicious campaigns.
-The past few years have been plagued with emerging Linux malware strains - Cloud Snooper, EvilGnome, HiddenWasp, QNAPCrypt, GonnaCry, FBOT and Tycoon being among the most notorious.
-That being said, Linux is still a relatively small target, with 83% of malware targeting Windows systems in 2020.
-Furthermore, the recent increase in Linux malware attacks is not a reflection on the security of Linux.
-The majority of attacks on Linux systems can be attributed to misconfigurations and poor administration, highlighting a widespread failure among Linux sysadmins to prioritize security.
+Linux powers the majority of the world’s high-value devices and supercomputers, and the secure OS’s user base is steadily growing.
+Unfortunately, cybercriminals have taken note of these cybersecurity trends.
+Malware authors and operators are targeting Linux Security systems in their malicious campaigns more frequently.
+The past few years have been plagued with emerging Linux malware strains, including Cloud Snooper, EvilGnome, HiddenWasp, QNAPCrypt, GonnaCry, FBOT, and Tycoon.
+That being said, Linux is still a relatively small target, with 96% of new malware targeting Windows in 2022.
+Furthermore, the recent increase in Linux malware breaches is not a reflection of whether or not Linux is a secure Operating System.
+The majority of attacks in network security on Linux systems can be attributed to misconfigurations and poor administration, highlighting a widespread failure among Linux sysadmins to prioritize data and network security.

-Luckily, as Linux malware continues to become increasingly prevalent and problematic, Linux features built-in protection against malware attacks through its strict user privilege model and design diversity, and there is a selection of excellent reverse engineering and malware scanning tools, toolkits and utilities including REMnux, Chkrootkit, Rkhunter, Lynis, and Linux Malware Detect (LMD) available to help admins detect and analyze malware on their systems.
+Luckily, as Linux malware continues to become increasingly prevalent and problematic, Linux Security features have built-in protection against malware attacks through its strict user privilege model and design diversity.
+There is a selection of excellent reverse engineering and malware-scanning network security toolkits like REMnux, Chkrootkit, Rkhunter, Lynis, and Linux Malware Detect (LMD) available to help admins detect and analyze malware on their systems.

-The security of the OS you deploy is a key determinant of your security online, but is by no means a sure safeguard against malware, rootkits and other attacks.
-Effective security is dependent upon defense in depth, and other factors including the implementation of security best practices and smart online behavior play a central role in your digital security posture.
-That being said, choosing a secure OS is of utmost importance, as the OS is the most critical piece of software running on your computer, and Linux is an excellent choice as it has the potential to be highly secure - arguably more so than its proprietary counterparts - due to its open-source code, strict user privilege model, diversity and relatively small user base.
+Having a secure OS is crucial in verifying you have data and network security online.
+However, those features are not a complete safeguard against malware, rootkits, and other attacks on network security.
+Effectively secure Operating Systems are dependent upon defense in depth, security practice implementation, and smart online behavior, all of which play a central role in your ability to improve security posture.
+That being said, choosing a secure OS is of utmost importance, as the OS is the most critical piece of software running on your computer.
+Linux Security is an excellent choice, as it has the potential to be highly secure due to its open-source code, strict user privilege model, diversity, and relatively small user base.